 Step 6: Create Pinterest boards

-Before you start pinning, be mindful of how you create your Pinterest boards.
+Before you start pinning, be mindful of how you create and optimize your Pinterest boards.

-In short, you want to make sure your boards cover all your blog categories and sub-topics.
-Also, you want to create three types of boards:
+Make sure your boards cover all your blog categories and sub-topics.
+Also, create three different types of boards:

 - High-level boards: